gcallah/hambone/chaps/chap2.md

 gonna just keep telling us that you about to tell us what up?"

-Winthrop wrung his hands a little, but continued: "Now, I ain't pleased to bring you this news, but the problem with Hampton's mental condition be my daughter."
+Winthrop wrung his hands a little, but continued: "Now, I ain't pleased to bring you this news, but the problem with Hampton's mind be my daughter."

 Claude gave Winthrop a puzzled look.
 "How she the problem?"